Frequently Asked Questions

 Cardinal Commitment is one of four major areas of Stanford’s Cardinal Service initiative.
-In Cardinal Commitment, students receive support to make a sustained service commitment for three or more quarters through signature Stanford programs, student-led service organizations, or community organizations.
+In Cardinal Commitment, individual students receive support to make a sustained service commitment for three or more quarters through signature Stanford programs, student service organizations, or community organizations.
 Students apply what they are learning to make a difference and be part of a tradition of service at Stanford.

 Do you have a question that's not answered here?
 Contact Kelly Beck.